Red Wine (1928 film)

-Red Wine is a 1928 American synchronized sound comedy film directed by Raymond Cannon and written by Andrew Bennison, Charles R. Condon and Garrett Graham.
+Red Wine is a 1928 American comedy film directed by Raymond Cannon and written by Andrew Bennison, Charles R. Condon and Garrett Graham.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film movietone process.
 The film stars June Collyer, Conrad Nagel, Arthur Stone, Sharon Lynn, E. Alyn Warren, and Ernest Hilliard.
 The film was released on December 23, 1928, by Fox Film Corporation.

 Plot

 Charles (Conrad Nagel) is the epitome of domestic regularity — a mild, meticulous man who wakes at precisely 7:26 a.m., shaves (cutting his chin on schedule every Monday, Wednesday, and Saturday), and breakfasts on eggs boiled for one minute and eighteen seconds.
 His life, governed by habit and order, is shared with his sweet but conventional wife, Alice (June Collyer).

 Charles’s predictability earns him the nickname “Old Faithful” at the office, but things begin to shift when a bold and alluring new secretary, Miss Jones (Sharon Lynn), joins the firm.
 She turns heads — including Charles’s — and her arrival prompts his friend and co-worker, Jack Stone (Arthur Stone), to suggest Charles needs to sample the "red wine of life."
 Jack tempts Charles to cut loose and attend a party at the notorious Club Exotique, urging him to “forget marriage” and remember that “you’re only young once.”

 After some hesitation, Charles gives in.

 At the Club Exotique, he’s plunged into a night of exotic spectacle and drunken revelry.
 Spanish, Hawaiian, and Chinese dancers perform to the crowd's delight.
 Charles drinks heavily for the first time since college and quickly becomes the butt of a practical joke.
 Jack and his friends watch with glee as Charles grows increasingly inebriated, and they stage a scandal: after he passes out, they drape women’s clothes around his hotel room to suggest he’s spent the night in sinful company.